tldr-pages/tldr/pages/common/eva.md

 `eva <<< "{{(1 + 2) * 2 ^ 2}}"`

-- Calculate expression and force number of decimal places to 5:
+- Calculate an expression forcing the number of decimal places to 5:

 `eva --fix {{5}} <<< "{{5 / 3}}"`

-- Calculate expression with sine and cosine:
+- Calculate an expression with sine and cosine:

 `eva <<< "{{sin(1) + cos(1)}}"`